content-left-bg.png

 Bullying is the ongoing and deliberate misuse of power in relationships through repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or psychological harm.

-It can involve an individual or a group misusing their power (or perceived power) over 1 or more persons who feel unable to stop it from happening.
+Bullying behaviours can involve an individual or a group misusing their power (or perceived power) over one or more persons who feel unable to stop it from happening.

-Bullying can happen in person or online and it can be obvious (overt) or hidden (covert).
+Bullying behaviours can happen in person or online and it can be obvious (overt) or hidden (covert).

 Bullying behaviour is repeated, or has the potential to be repeated, over time (e.g. through sharing of digital records).

-Bullying can have immediate, medium and long-term effects on those involved, including bystanders.
+Bullying behaviours can have immediate, medium and long-term effects on those involved, including bystanders.

 Source: National definition of bullying for Australian schools, Bullying No Way